Zoltan-X/Genetics-IT/Note.md

 * Information or resource has to be adressed
   * Get | Consume and Put | Set | Copy | Duplicate | Place
 * Information has to be evaluated
-  * Compare Equal
+  * Compare A Equal B Branch
 * Information has to be altered
   * Flip Bit
 * Flow Directions for processing Information
   * Spin-L or Spin-R

-So we seem to have a minimum of 4 Codeing Elements.
+So we seem to have a minimum of 4 codeing elements.
+But in Genetics,
-But, in Genetics we only have a base of two amino pairings,
+we only have a base of two amino pairings for DNA and RNA,
 if we constitute the flow direction (Spin) of processings.

-Therefore the information Flip has to be considered as addressed information altering and
+Therefore the information Flip
+has to be considered
+as addressed information altering and
 the Compare A Equal B Branching as obsolete.
-This leads to a set of 2x2 Operations.
+This leads to a set of 1 x 2 + 2 Operations.

+Further the definition of DNA and RNA,
+with the differnces at
+Thymin or Uracil pairing with Adenosin defines 2 singleton cases and
+one flow direction ("Spin-L|R") double case for Cytosin and Guanin permutation.

+This leads to the four possibly coding sets:

+* CG  <=> GC
+  * CG (Spin-L)
+  * GC (Spin-R)
+* AU (Consume or Get)
+* TA (Place or Put)

 ### Minimum Information processing Examples with Conditions and Flips